VCCE/VCC/docs/UserGuide.md

 ### *VCC 2.x.x.x Installation Zip File*

 Alternately, you can download the VCC 2.x.x.x zip file and install VCC as you please.
-This file will unzip to your desired folder and you will have to manually copy files to any destination you choose.
+This can be unzipped to your desired folder.
+Newer versions of Windows may require you to mark the files as "safe."

 ### *VCC Installation Package Contents*